ArdanaCLM/ardana-dev-tools/README.md

 an RPM.
 If it succeeds the RPM that has been built will be published in the `NEW_RPMS` directory beside the ardana-dev-tools clone.

+NOTES:
-NOTE: You must commit any pending changes to the branch for these changes to be built into the RPM; uncommitted changes will not be packaged in the RPM.
+* You must commit any pending changes to the branch for these changes to be built into the RPM; uncommitted changes will not be packaged in the RPM.
+* The additional cloned repos must be checked out on branch derived from the appropriate branch for the Cloud version you are deploying for, e.g. for a Cloud8 deployment, the stable/pike branch should be the base branch for any branches you have checked out.
+* If you wish to build the ardana-ansible RPM you must clone both the ardana and ardana-ansible repos beside ardana-dev-tools.

 You can disable this mechanism by specifying the --no-update-rpms option when running the astack.sh command.